The ability to have effective coaching conversations is one of the most important leadership skills your managers can possess.

 While there’s no exact blueprint, managers should be aiming to have weekly, if not fortnightly, one-to-ones with their direct reports.
 You can learn more about choosing the right meeting cadence here.

-While some will be a simple 15-minute check-in, they should be investing time into having conversations around the employee’s strengths, their career development opportunities, general feedback discussions and reviewing goals.
+While some one-to-ones will be a simple 15-minute check-in, they should be investing time into having conversations around the employee’s strengths, their career development opportunities, general feedback discussions and reviewing goals.

 For coaching conversations to be effective, managers must also be able to listen and respond when needed.
 More specifically they need to develop active listening skills.